|

 Ashley Agatep, an environmental policy and science student who participated in our course in fall 2023, has generated a visualization of ECOSTRESS data that is now featured among the "best science images" for the month of July by Nature Magazine.
 Agatep spent the summer at NASA's Jet Propulsion Laboratory in Pasadena, CA, where she created the image as part of her internship.

 Agatep mapped scorching pavement in Phoenix where contact with skin - from a fall, for example - can cause serious burns.
 The image shows land surface temperatures across a grid of roads and adjacent sidewalks, revealing how urban spaces can turn hazardous during hot weather.
-You can read more in news coverage from Scientific American.
-The website is live.
-We expect significant additions to the content in the weeks to come as we complete revisions of the materials we have been developing over the past year.
+You can read more in news coverage from Scientific American. |

 Proudly powered by Weebly